 Why Does Google Offer So Much Additional Information?

 The common theme with these additional related questions is EDUCATION.
 Google wants to equip the user with as much knowledge as possible for any intended outcome.
-Especially in the event that they are looking to make a purchasing decision.
+Especially in the event they may be looking to make a possible purchasing decision.

 The additional questions read much like a crash course for the beginner looking to perform their own landscaping services.

 Google does this because they have vested interest in making sure the user comes back to their search engine for all their searching needs.
-Offering as much relevant information as possible is one way Google is the dominant search engine.
+Offering as much relevant information as possible is one way Google demonstrates its authority on the topics.

 Knowledge equals authority.

-That’s exactly what you need to do when thinking about creating content for your landscaping company website.
+That’s exactly what you need to do when thinking about creating content for your Landscaping business website.

 And that’s exactly what we’re doing with this article.
 We’re writing about every aspect we can regarding how to optimize or “landscape” your own landscaping website for better SEO results.